-Anders Lauge Meldgaard is the man behind the alias Frisk Frugt, who for several years music has fascinated us with his quirky, ever-present and refreshing approach to songwriting.
+Anders Lauge Meldgaard is the man behind the alias Frisk Frugt, whose music has been an inspiration for several years with it’s quirky and refreshing approach to songwriting.

-Where ‘Burkina Faso…’ took listeners on a magical musical journey from the African country of its title and back to Denmark, Anders’s Tambourhinoceros-debut found him travelling closer to home.
-Called Den Europæiske Spejlbue (English translation: The European Mirror-Arch), the new album consists of 12 orchestral collages, all revolving around the study of songs in Danish matched up with what you could call European world music.
+While this album took listeners on a magical musical journey from the African country of its title and back to Denmark, Frisk Frugt’s Tambourhinoceros debut found him travelling closer to home.
+Entitled Den Europæiske Spejlbue (The European Mirror-Arch), the Tambourhinoceros debut consists of 12 orchestral collages, all revolving around the study of songs in Danish matched up with what you could call European world music.